ONSdigital/sdx-deliver/README.md

 # sdx-deliver

-The SDX-Deliver service is responsible for encrypting and storing all data processed by SDX and notifying DAP of its location within the bucket, alongside providing metadata.
+The SDX-Deliver service is responsible for encrypting and storing all data processed by SDX and notifying DAP of its location within the GCP Bucket.
+It also provides metadata for validation once decrypted.

 ## Process